nathanielrmay/American-Football-Game/docs/reference/glossary.md

 ---

 ### L

+**Legacy Score**
+: The primary measurement of success in the game.
+It is a comprehensive score that combines a player's **Professional Legacy** (wins, championships, finances) with their **Personal Legacy** (relationships, family, health) to provide a holistic evaluation of their career and life.

 **Line of Scrimmage**
 : An imaginary line across the width of the field where the football is placed at the beginning of a play.
 Neither the offense nor the defense can cross this line until the play begins.